soinajerry/LightNap/docs/common-scenarios/adding-entities.md

 ---
-title: "Adding Entities"
+title: Adding Entities
-description: "A guide for extending the data model."
 layout: home
-parent: Back-End
+parent: Common Scenarios
-nav_order: 300
+nav_order: 100
 ---

 LightNap makes use of Entity Framework (EF) for database access.
 The `ApplicationDbContext` and supporting entities are all kept in the `Data` folder of the `LightNap.Core` project.